 In fall 2015, a group of local parent advocates met with Representative Chris Walsh to share their concerns about the challenges of navigating the special education process.
 Rep. Walsh convened a group of parents and professionals to begin developing a vision for a new center that would address these unmet needs in the community.
 Rep. Walsh brought the initiative to Framingham State University, where it was welcomed by the Provost, Dr. Linda Vaden-Goad, and a committee was formed to begin establishing a proposal for the center.
 The planning committee included FSU faculty, staff, and administrators, as well as parent advocates and representatives from nonprofit organizations.
 This group worked for several years to conduct a needs assessment of local educators and parents/guardians, develop the center’s mission statement, reach out to local school districts to explore partnerships, and seek funding for the center.
 After the death of Chris Walsh in spring 2018, the committee decided to name the proposed center in his memory.
 The university approved the official formation of the Chris Walsh Center for Educators and Families of MetroWest in spring 2019.
 During the fall 2019 semester, the committee has been hard at work preparing for a January 2020 launch of the center’s programming.

-To provide information for families and educators about the continuum of educational support available to students with disabilities, students who are gifted, and students with unmet needs.
-The center will offer support, workshops and other programming for families, educators, student support professionals, administrators, and advocates in the MetroWest area.
-The center also will engage in scholarly research, educator preparation, and professional development.
+The Chris Walsh Center is here to serve our community by providing information for families and educators about the continuum of educational support available to students with disabilities, students who are gifted, and students with unmet needs.
+The center offers support, workshops and other programming for families, educators, student support professionals, administrators, and advocates in Massachusetts.
+The center also conducts in scholarly research and provides educator preparation and professional development.

 About Chris Walsh